CONSTITUTION AND RULES OF THE BURY AND DISTRICT

 (i)

-In particular the Management Committee will
+In particular the Management Committee will appoint

-of the League, cannot wait until it is heard at the next scheduled Management
+League, cannot wait until it is heard at the next scheduled Management

 Committee meeting.
 The Management